 When Blue Hawaiian Helicopter Tours invited me on their Circle of Fire Tour, I didn’t need much convincing to say yes.
 But it certainly didn’t hurt that National Geographic named Blue Hawaiian the best out of Hawaii’s many helicopter companies, or that The Travel Channel named the company’s aerial tour of Hawaii Volcanoes National Park as number one in the “Top Ten World’s Best Helicopter Experiences.”
-The Circle of Fire tour

 So on my last day on The Big Island, I checked in at the Hilo Airport twice — once to fly up in a helicopter and once to fly away in a plane.
 I signed a waiver, stood on a scale that logged my weight into the computer while kindly not flashing it to me (a computer algorithm decides where each passenger sits based on weight distribution), and then was led into a briefing room.
 Here, we watched a video on helicopter safety and received our seat assignments before heading right out to the runway.

 There’s plenty that makes Blue Hawaiian stand out from its competitors, but the factor that makes the greatest impact is the model of helicopter itself — something I didn’t appreciate until much later.
 The Eco-Star is the Mercedes of tour helicopters yet at the time I took this tour it was the only helicopter I’d ever been on, so I had nothing to compare it to.
 Since, I’ve been on another and can vouch that the Eco-Star provided an exponentially better experience.
 Each of the seven passengers has a First Class seat thanks to individual seats and plenty of personal space, raised seating in the rear, and wrap-around glass in the cockpit providing a 180 degree view.
 This is the first ever helicopter designed specifically for touring, and at the whistle-worthy cost of over $2 million dollars each!